Cerebellum-Network/docs.cere.network/edp/bounties.md

 The bounty program covers incentivized tasks from simply documentation fixes to building and maintaining core tooling, from validator nodes to SDKs and integrations.

-## Bounty Types
+## Types

-Bounties come in two form: technical and non-technical, and will come in different types and sizes.

-From making transactions on the testnet to running simulations, testing, contributing to project code repositories.
+Bounties come in two form: technical and non-technical.
+From making transactions on the testnet to running simulations, testing, contributing to project code repositories, bounties come in many different types and sizes.

-## Bounty Rewards
+## Rewards

 All bounty rewards will be offered in the form of CERE tokens, unless otherwise noted.

-## Bounty Examples
+## Examples

 Some examples of the bounties include:
 - Technical